christianlee-pku/face_swap/README.md

 ## License

-MIT (add your name and year).
 Third‑party models/libraries are subject to their own licenses.

 ---